canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 "Ahaha, no way.
 That's kind of awesome, honestly."

 "Less fun to live through... like, my other dad did *not* take it well.
 He fucked off back to America.
 And it really broke my trans dad.
 I mean, he's probably doing better now, but he was drinking a lot, just generally a bad time.
-I moved out as soon as I could to go to uni, I see him like once a year now."
+I moved out as soon as I could to go to uni, I see him like once every couple years now."

 "Fuck, Violet.
 I'm sorry."